github0apurva/Pytorch_Custom_classes/README.md

-# This Repo contains few useful Loss function and schedulers in Pytorch
+# This Repo contains few useful Optimizers, Loss function, schedulers and utilities in Pytorch